Best Places to Stay in South West England: A Complete Overview

 Budget Accommodation: YHA, Hostels, and Bunkhouses

 Exploring the South West doesn’t have to break the bank.
-The region has a wide range of budget-friendly accommodations that still put you close to the coast, countryside, and trails.
+The region offers a wide range of budget-friendly accommodations that keep you close to the coast, countryside, and trails.
 For walkers, surfers, cyclists, and backpackers, these simple stays offer everything you need: a comfortable bed, hot showers, and often a communal kitchen to cook up a hearty meal at the end of the day.

 The YHA (Youth Hostel Association) has a strong presence in the South West, with hostels in some spectacular locations.
 You’ll find YHAs perched above Cornish beaches, tucked into Dartmoor villages, and sitting right on the South West Coast Path.
 They’re a brilliant option if you’re looking for affordable, family-friendly accommodation in prime locations.
 Facilities typically include dormitory beds and private rooms, self-catering kitchens, and relaxed lounges where you can meet others, often with the bonus of cafés or bars.
 You don’t need to be a member to book; however, members receive a discount.